 You can make a scholarly Privately Available paper Publicly Available at any time by clicking the "Make Public" button for that paper on your "My Papers" page.

 - "Title" - Click to expand.
 Enter the paper title, and click "save".
 Title case is required.
 The SSRN system will automatically implement title case in the title when you save it.

 - "Authors" - Click to expand.
-Enter the first author's last name in the search field.
+Enter the author's last name in the search field.
 Include the first name to reduce the results.
 Highlight and click the author's name in the search results.
+Please repeat this process until all co-authors have been added to the submission.
 If the author is not found, click the "Enter New Author" button and follow the prompts to enter the author's information.
 You will need the author's e-mail address to enter the author into the database.
 The e-mail address acts as the unique identifier in the SSRN system for that person.
 If you do not have available all the necessary information for your co-author please let him or her know that they should update or complete their personal information in the SSRN system.

 NOTE to submitter who is not an author: By default, the submitter is treated as an Author and as the Primary Contact.
 If you an assistant submitting on behalf of the author, you must add the author to the paper and then change yourself to "Assistant" (by clicking the "Assistant" radio button).
 This will ensure your continued access to the submission, and ensures that you will not appear as an author of the paper on the public abstract page.
 Click "save" when complete.

 - "Paper Date" - Click to expand.
 Enter the date the paper was written or the date last revised, and click "save".
 If no date is entered, the default is the date of submission.